Berkanktk/CyberSecurity/README.md

 `zsteg -a file` Runs all the methods on the given file
 `zsteg -E file` Extracts data from the given payload (example : zsteg -E b4,bgr,msb,xy name.png)

+### Jsteg
+Another command-line tool to use against JPEG Images

+### Zbarimg
+A command-line tool to quickly scan multiple forms of barcodes (QR Codes)

+Install with `sudo apt install zbar-tools`

 ### Wavsteg
 WavSteg is a python3 tool that comes with the package `stegolsb` which can hide data and files in wav files and can also extract data from wav files.